shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 **OpenGD77 CPS with support new features like 80 channel zones:**
 <https://github.com/rogerclarkmelbourne/OpenGD77CPS/releases>

-**OpenGD77Forum:**<br>
+**OpenGD77Forum:**
 <https://www.opengd77.com/>

 ## Installation

-The firmware can be installed onto the
+The firmware can be installed onto the following radios

-* Radioddity GD-77
+* Radioddity GD-77 (also known as TYT MD-760)
 * Radioddity GD-77S
-* TYT MD-760
-* Baofeng DM-1801
+* Baofeng DM-1801 (also know as Baofeng DM-860)
-* Baofeng DM-860
-* Baofeng RD-5R
+* Baofeng RD-5R (also know as Baofeng DM-5R Tier 2)

-using the firmware update tool provided by Radioddity, or Baofeng with their official firmware update packages.
+Firmware can be installed using the FirmwareLoader.exe in the firmware release, or by using the firmware update tool provided by Radioddity, or Baofeng with their official firmware update packages.
 This can be downloaded from Radioddity’s website [radioddity.com](https://radioddity.com/) .
 See Radioddity’s documentation on how to use their firmware update tool.

-Or using the FirmwareLoader.exe in the firmware release

-Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware.
+Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware, **as long as the operator takes a full backup of their radio using the OpenGD77 CPS immediately after the firmware has been installed**

-*Note:* The official Radioddity CPS PC software is not compatible with the firmware, and the “Community CPS” or the "OpenGD77 CPS" should be used instead.
+*Note:* The official Radioddity CPS PC software is not compatible with the firmware, and the "OpenGD77 CPS" should be used instead.
 This can be downloaded from the link show in section 1.1 of this guide.
 This CPS must also be used for the Baofeng DM-1801

 ## Codeplug compatibility

-The offficial frimware for each of these radios use slighly different codeplug formats.
+The official firmware for each of these radios use slightly different codeplug formats.

 Users radios other than the GD-77 will need to convert their codeplug using the tools written by Colin G4EML.
 See http://www.gb3gf.co.uk/downloads.html